sybilhoangRG/support.balsamiq.com/content/ui101/alerts.md

 weight: 40
 ---

-Defining (and designing) an alert is tricky.
-Any UI control that captures the user's attention can be thought of as an alert.
+Any UI control that captures the user's attention can be thought of as an alert.<!--more-->

 For the purposes of this guide, alerts are characterized by being interruptive and **requiring action to proceed**, unlike notifications or [validation messages](../validation/).

 ## When to Use Alerts